 Seeking to provide the best possible education for each and every one of our students is both exhilarating and compelling.
-On behalf of our Board of Trustees, administrators, teachers, and staff of the District, I look forward to a productive 2016/2017 school year.
+On behalf of the Board of Trustees, administrators, teachers, and staff of the District, I look forward to a productive 2018/19 school year.